 With time, resources, and mostly imagination, these might spark a renewal not just of hotels or restaurants, seminaries, or even the relocation of the Whitney Museum but the community itself and our best efforts for civic fellowship.
 Yes, it’s not tear down.
 Nor retire and replace.
 Instead, let’s re-imagine.

 People ask me, so you’re retired?
 I reply, no, I’m re-purposed!
-This is as true for me, as it is true for all of us in our personal, civic, and religious lives.
+This is as true for me, as it is right for all of us in our personal, civic, and religious lives.

 By the year 1223, Saint Francis of Assisi created the first of these barnyard scenes of the crèche or crib to help us re-imagine the miracle of Christ’s birth.